 We believe our customers currently spend only a small portion of their annual budget for marketing products and services with us.
 By expanding the scope of our services and by improving the quality and selection of our products and services along with the customer experience, we intend to increase the amount of money our customers spend with us each year.
-During the first six months of fiscal year 2010, we added personalized notebooks, mugs, on-line search profiles and other offerings.
+During the first nine months of fiscal year 2010, we added personalized notebooks, mugs, on-line search profiles, new business card options, ladies' t-shirts, personalized credit cards and other offerings.
 We also acquired Soft Sight to support future entry into the custom embroidered product market.
 We plan to continue to expand and enhance our product and service offerings in order to provide a greater selection to our existing customers and to attract customers seeking a variety of products and services.
 Additionally, by continuing to improve our customer acquisition and retention marketing programs, our customer support and design services, and our value proposition, we seek to increase the number of products purchased by each customer.